RandomLegendary/ValoRank/README.md

 **VALO RANK**

-Download this code and unzip.

-run these two commands:

-cd valorant-api-proxy

-node server.js

-Run the website
+Run the website at the top right or at https://randomlegendary.github.io/ValoRank/